tensorflow/tfjs-models/posenet/README.md

 To keep track of issues we use the [tensorflow/tfjs](https://github.com/tensorflow/tfjs) Github repo.

+## Documentation Note

+>> Th README and demos you see here is out of sync with the published package as we prepare the launch of the 2.0 version.
+Please look at the [README published on NPM](https://www.npmjs.com/package/@tensorflow-models/posenet) for instructions specific to the latest published version.

 ## Installation

 You can use this as standalone es5 bundle like this: